• Products

 Fred,

 Is it typical for an onboard GPU to turn off automatically if another video card is installed in a PCIe slot, or must it be disabled manually?
-If no video signal is present from the onboard video output, can I assume the onboard GPU is disabled?thank you,
+If no video signal is present from the onboard video output, can I assume the onboard GPU is disabled?

 Hi Don,